WeDevelop-ARG/ui-ux-training-program/content/block-8/components-interaction.md

 ## Resources

--Inclusive Components: A pattern library in the form of a blog, with a focus on inclusive design.
+- [Inclusive Components:](https://inclusive-components.design/) A pattern library in the form of a blog, with a focus on inclusive design.
 Each post explores a common interface component and comes up with a better, more robust and accessible version of it.